Use Code

 Why Is Tracking Glucose Important?

-If you have type I or type 2 diabetes, tracking glucose is a standard place to start the management of your disease.
-However, tracking glucose isn’t just for diabetics; it can prove extremely beneficial for non-diabetic people who would like to establish a baseline understanding of their body’s glucose regulation patterns for other health purposes.
+f you live with type 1 diabetes or type 2 diabetes, tracking glucose is a standard place to start the management of this chronic disease.
+However, tracking glucose isn’t just for diabetes care; it can be extremely beneficial for non-diabetic people who want to establish a baseline understanding of their body’s glucose regulation patterns for other health purposes.

-Instead of viewing glucose tracking as a reactive approach to ailments, consider it a viable way to be proactive in protecting your health and preventing avoidable diseases.
+Instead of viewing glucose tracking as a reactive approach to ailments, consider it a viable way to protect your health and prevent avoidable diseases.
 Even if certain irregularities revealed in your blood sugar metrics don’t point to diabetes or metabolic disorders, they could still indicate other health issues.

 {{mid-cta}}